alconley/cebra_efficiency/README.md

 `dnf install clang clang-devel clang-tools-extra libxkbcommon-devel pkg-config openssl-devel libxcb-devel gtk3-devel atk fontconfig-devel`

+### Example

+A previous measurment (from the REU in 2023 with 5 CeBr3 detectors) button is located on the top panel when running locally.
+This button loads the file at etc/REU_2023.yaml.

 ### Web Application

 The application can be run online [here](https://alconley.github.io/cebra_efficiency/).
-Note that saving and loading are not currently available here.

-### Example

-A previous measurment (from the REU in 2023 with 5 CeBr3 detectors) button is located on the top panel.
+Files can be saved (downloaded) and re-loaded back in... straight from the web!
+For an example, download the file in the etc direction (REU_2023.yaml).

 ### Other